itoleck/WindowsPerformance/ETW/Tools/WPT/Practice Traces/README.md

 - **SlowBoot4.etl** - Can you find why this computer took too long to boot?

+- **SlowBoot5.etl** - Can you find why this computer took too long to boot?

+- **SlowBoot6.etl** - Can you find why this computer took too long to boot?

+### CPU related

+- [**HighCPUUsageEasy.etl**](https://github.com/itoleck/WindowsPerformance/issues) - Can you find the cause of high CPU usage?

+- [**HighCPUUsage.etl**](https://github.com/itoleck/WindowsPerformance/issues) - Can you find the cause of high CPU usage?

+- [**HighCPUPlusOtherIssues.etl**](https://github.com/itoleck/WindowsPerformance/issues/1) - What process/es are using CPU, Is it causing any other issues with resources?

+### Storage related

+- [**Create_100files.etl**](https://github.com/itoleck/WindowsPerformance/issues/3) - 100 files were being created.
+Can you find the issue with disk performance in this trace?

+- [**DiskIOHigh.etl**](https://github.com/itoleck/WindowsPerformance/issues/2) - Can you find out why the Disk/s were very utilized in this trace?

+- **SlowFileCopy1.etl** - Can you find why this computer copied files slowly?

+### Other issue

 - [**CaseOfThe30SecondFileExplorer.etl**](https://github.com/itoleck/WindowsPerformance/issues/8) - Can you find out why Windows Explorer was slow to show the "My Computer" files and folders?

-- [**LongShutdown.etl**](https://github.com/itoleck/WindowsPerformance/issues/6) - Can you find out why Windows took too long to shutdown?

-- [**DiskIOHigh.etl**](https://github.com/itoleck/WindowsPerformance/issues/2) - Can you find out why the Disk/s were very utilized in this trace?

-- [**HighCPUPlusOtherIssues.etl**](https://github.com/itoleck/WindowsPerformance/issues/1) - What process/es are using CPU, Is it causing any other issues with resources?

-- [**Shutdown60.etl**](https://github.com/itoleck/WindowsPerformance/issues/7) - Another shutdown trace, can you find out why Windows took too long to shutdown?

-- [**HighCPUUsage.etl**](https://github.com/itoleck/WindowsPerformance/issues) - Can you find the cause of high CPU usage?